SeleniumHQ/selenium/README.md

 ## Building

-Selenium uses a custom build system called [crazyfun](https://github.com/SeleniumHQ/selenium/wiki/CrazyFunBuild) available on all fine platforms (Linux, Mac, Windows).
-We are in the process of replacing this with [buck](http://facebook.github.io/buck/), so don't be alarmed if you see some directories carrying multiple build directive files. crazyfun's build files are called *build.desc*, while buck's are named simply *BUCK*.
+Selenium uses a custom build system aptly named [crazyfun](https://github.com/SeleniumHQ/selenium/wiki/CrazyFunBuild) available on all fine platforms (Linux, Mac, Windows).
+We are in the process of replacing this with [buck](http://facebook.github.io/buck/), so don't be alarmed if you see some directories carrying multiple build directive files. crazyfun's build files are named *build.desc*, while buck's are named simply *BUCK*.

-To build Selenium, in the same directory as this file, do…
+To build Selenium, in the same directory as this file:

 ```sh
 ./go
 ```

-The order of building modules is determined by the `go` system itself.
+The order of building modules is determined by the build system.
-If you want to build an individual module (assuming all dependent modules have previously been built) try something like:
+If you want to build an individual module
+(assuming all dependent modules have previously been built) try something like:

 ```sh
 ./go //javascript/atoms:test:run
 ```

-In this case, `javascript/atoms` is the module directory, and `test` is a target in that directory's `build.desc` file.
+In this case, `javascript/atoms` is the module directory, `test` is a target in that directory's `build.desc` file, and `run` is the action to run on that target.

-As you see *build targets* scroll past in the log, you may want to run them individually.  `go` can run them individually, by target name as long as `:run` is appended (see above).
+As you see *build targets* scroll past in the log, you may want to run them individually. crazyfun can run them individually, by target name as long as `:run` is appended (see above).

-To list all available targets, you can append `-T` as an option:
+To list all available targets, you can append the `-T` flag:

 ```sh
 ./go -T